 If it was my husband making the dinner, I always felt guilty for asking the family to forgo the sauce on my behalf.
 This is no longer the case.
 I love this barbecue sauce and can indulge freely.

 This sauce is from a South Carolina recipe that's been perfected over four generations.
 Common ingredients in mustard-based sauces include molasses and vinegar and a great blend of herbs and spices.
 You will not miss the tomatoes at all, and your guests and family will enjoy this as well.

-If you are bored of Alfredo sauce and want a little bit of a flavor kick, you will enjoy this sauce, based on basil, garlic, sunflower oil, spinach, and a touch of cheese.
-This sauce goes far as the taste is very concentrated and the oil helps it spread through the dish more.
+If you are bored of Alfredo sauce and want a little bit of a flavor kick, you will enjoy pesto-based sauces, which include basil, garlic, sunflower oil, spinach, and a touch of cheese in its ingredients.
+Pesto sauce goes far as the taste is very concentrated and the oil helps it spread through the dish more.
 I usually use a few teaspoons per serving.